 - Entity Framework talks to the database.

 Would you like to see the finished site running as a live web app?
-You can deploy the finished site to your Azure account by simply clicking a button.
+You can deploy a complete version of the app to your Azure account by simply clicking the following button.

 You need an Azure account to deploy this solution to Azure.
 If you do not already have an account, you have the following options:

-- You can open an Azure account for free - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services.
+- Open an Azure account for free - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services.

-- You can activate MSDN subscriber benefits - Your MSDN subscription gives you credits every month that you can use for paid Azure services.
+- Activate MSDN subscriber benefits - Your MSDN subscription gives you credits every month that you can use for paid Azure services.